cdklabs/awscdk-dynamodb-global-tables/test/cdk-test-integration/README.md

 # Welcome to your CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+This is a awscdk-dynamodb-global-tables project for CDK development with TypeScript.
+The purpose of this project is to add L2 support to the AWS CDK Construct Library for DynamoDB Global Tables, which will include easy encryption configuration for GlobalTables.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.